The Cocoanuts: Production

-On Monday, 4 February 1929, at Paramount’s Astoria studio, daytime production started, while still performing, at night, Animal Crackers, the 1928 Broadway musical, and continued, excepting the days when they had matinee performances.
+Principal photography began on Monday, February 4, 1929, at Paramount's Astoria studio.
+The Marx Brothers shot their contributions during the day.
+At night, they traveled to the 44th Street Theatre, where they were concurrently performing the 1928 Broadway musical Animal Crackers.

 Referring to directors Robert Florey and Joseph Santley, Groucho Marx remarked, "One of them didn't understand English and the other didn't understand Harpo."

-As was common in the early days of sound film, to eliminate the sound of the camera motors the cameras and the cameramen were enclosed in large soundproof booths with glass fronts to allow filming, hence the largely static camera work.
+As was common in the early days of sound film, to eliminate the sound of the camera motors, the cameras and the cameramen were enclosed in large soundproof booths with glass fronts to allow filming.
+This resulted in largely static camera work.
 For many years, Marxian legend had it that Florey, who had never seen the Marxes' work before, was put in the soundproof booth because he could not contain his laughter at the brothers' spontaneous antics.

 Every piece of paper in the movie is soaking wet, in order to keep crackling paper sounds from overloading the primitive recording equipment of the time.
-In fact, this did not occur to director Florey until 27 takes had been made (of the "Viaduct" scene) and disposed of because of the noise made by the paper.
-Florey finally got the idea to soak the paper in water; the 28th take of the "Viaduct" scene used soaked paper, and this take was quiet and used in the film.
+Director Florey struggled with the noises until the 27th take of the "Viaduct" scene.
+He finally got the idea to soak the paper in water; the 28th take of the "Viaduct" scene used soaked paper, and this take was quiet and used in the film.

 The "ink" that Harpo drank from the hotel lobby inkwell was actually Coca-Cola, and the "telephone mouthpiece" that he nibbled was made of chocolate, both inventions of Robert Florey.

-Paramount brought conductor Frank Tours (1877–1963) over from London, where he was then conducting at the Plaza Theatre in Piccadilly Circus (Paramount's premier exhibition venue in the UK), to be the film's musical director as he had also been the conductor for the show's original Broadway production in 1925.
+Paramount brought conductor Frank Tours (1877–1963) over from London to be the film's musical director, as he had also been the conductor for the show's original Broadway production in 1925.
+At the time, Tours had been conducting at the Plaza Theatre in Piccadilly Circus (Paramount's premier exhibition venue in the UK).
 Filming took place at the Paramount studios in Astoria, Queens; their second film, Animal Crackers, was also shot there.
 After that, production of all Marx films moved to Hollywood.